jarviscanada/jarvis_data_eng_HussainFathi/README.md

 # Hussain Fathi .
 Jarvis Consulting

 I am a recent Electrical and Biomedical Engineering graduate from McMaster University.
-I'm currently working as a Data Engineer at Jarvis Consulting, taking part in multiple projects such as the Linux Cluster Usage Administration, Java Grepp and Java Twitter apps.
+I'm currently working as a Data Engineer at Jarvis Consulting, taking part in multiple projects such as the Linux Cluster Usage Administration, Java Grep and Java Twitter apps.
 In addition to Jarvis, I'm also currently working as a Software Engineer at a startup company based in Toronto.
 My role is centered around designing, developing, and testing an enterprise-level platform targeted towards helping international startup companies to enter the North American markets.
 Throughout my undergraduate career, I have completed 16 months worth of internship experiences in the fields of Machine Learning and Software development at the Department of National Defence in Ottawa and Adlib Software.
-I'm really passionate about computer science because it can also be employed in our daily lives.
+I'm really passionate about computer science because it introduces a way of thinking that can be used to address specific problems we're facing in our daily lives.

 ## Skills